Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - MV_INFERENCE_INPUT_DATA_TYPE
   - A new neural network runtime support has been added.
     - ARMNN
-- Media Player
+- Media player
   - 3rd generation playback engine has been applied.
     - uridecodebin3, decodebin3
-- Media Codec
+- Media codec
   - A new codec type for OPUS has been added.
 - MediaTool
   - A new format type for AV1 has been added.